AceTylerCholine/homebrew/ReadMe.md

 ### shuffle_num_list.py
 Creates a .txt of a range of numbers shuffled.
 Useful for creating a document to pull random subject ID's from.

-The script contains to functions and variables with default min and max of 100 & 999.
+The script contains two functions and variables with default min and max of 100 & 999.
 Edit these numbers before running the script:
 ```python
 start_num = 100
 end_num = 999